Nunnington railway station

-Nunnington railway station was located about 1/2 mi west of Nunnington in North Yorkshire, England.
+Nunnington railway station was located about 1/2 mi west of Nunnington (and about the same distance east of Oswaldkirk) in North Yorkshire, England.

 History

-It opened on 9 October 1871 and the regular passenger service ceased in 1953 although goods traffic and special passenger trains ran until the line closed completely in August 1964.
+It opened on 9 October 1871, and the regular passenger service ceased on 2 February 1953, although goods traffic and special passenger trains ran until the line closed completely on 10 August 1964.

 The station building is now a private house and can still be seen from the Nunnington to Oswaldkirk back road, just before the cutting at Caulkeys Bank.